Floobits/floobits-sublime/README.md

 # Floobits plugin for Sublime Text 2

 ## Development status: Really buggy.
-You probably don't want to use this yet.
+You don't want to use this yet.

 # Installation instructions